Key takeaways:

 What it does:

-- It shows the HTTP status code of any page or file in real time.
+- It shows the HTTP status code of any page or file in real time, helping you understand the requested response from the server.

-- It checks how each page or resource is loaded.
+- It checks how each page or resource is loaded, including details like request headers, encryption settings, and negotiated cipher suites.

 To open the developer tool on your browser: